Emergency Solar Management

 Emergency Solar Management - timing

-There may also be events that occur without prior warning - these could include faults causing the loss of a large industrial load, or a bushfire taking out a transmission line connecting a large amount of load to the grid.
+There may also be events that occur without prior warning.
+These could be faults causing the loss of a large industrial load, or a bushfire taking out a transmission line connecting a large amount of load to the grid.
 The sudden loss of a large load could require an emergency response from the power system without prior notice.
 Regardless of the cause, information will be made available customers following low load events.

 Is Western Australia alone in implementing these requirements?